Purdue-CS193/homework-0-sophiaeling/index.md

+# Sophia's First CS193 Homework

+- the week 1 slides were pretty
+- the brightspace for this class is super organized and not confusing

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.